1983–84 Michigan Wolverines men's basketball team

 The 1983–84 Michigan Wolverines men's basketball team represented the University of Michigan in intercollegiate college basketball during the 1983–84 season.
 The team played its home games in the Crisler Arena in Ann Arbor, Michigan, and was a member of the Big Ten Conference.
 Under the direction of head coach Bill Frieder, the team finished tied for fourth in the Big Ten Conference.
 The team earned an invitation to the 1984 National Invitation Tournament (NIT) where it was crowned champion.
 Although during the seventeen weeks of Associated Press Top Twenty Poll the team was ranked twice, including a peak of number fifteen, it began and finished the season unranked and it also ended the season unranked in the final UPI Coaches' Poll.
 Dan Pelekoudas earned honorable mention Academic All-American recognition.
 Tim McCormick and Eric Turner served as team captains, while Roy Tarpley earned team MVP.
-Turner's career assist total of 421 eclipsed Steve Grote's 358 and would stand until Antoine Joubert tied him as a junior and then totaled 539 in 1987, while his career average of 5.00 per game, which surpassed Ricky Green's 4.05 would stand until Gary Grant's career ended in 1988 with 5.67 per game.
+Turner's career assist total of 421 eclipsed Steve Grote's 358 and would stand until Antoine Joubert tied him as a junior and then totaled 539 in 1987, while his career average of 5.00 per game, which surpassed Rickey Green's 4.05 would stand until Gary Grant's career ended in 1988 with 5.67 per game.
 Tarpley 69 blocked shots and 2.09 blocked shot average were school records that he would break himself in subsequent seasons.
 Turner ended his career with an average of 35.3 minutes per game, which surpassed Mike McGee's 1981 record and continues to be the school's best.
 On January 28, 1984, against Illinois Turner played 56 minutes for the highest single game total in school history, surpassing his 55-minute effort the prior year.
 The record still stands.